remnawave/panel/docs/install/remnawave-node.md

   }
 ```

-Run logrotate manually to test:
+Run the logrotate to test the configuration:

 ```bash
 logrotate -vf /etc/logrotate.d/remnanode